n0ah77/My-C-Journey/README.md

 # My-C-Journey
-Documenting my journey learning C
+Documenting my journey learning C.

 Whenever I want to learn something complex, I use the ChatGPT DeepSearch feature to create a science based roadmap based on 20+ sources.